-You can stop an in-progress build by one of these methods:
+You can stop an in-progress build by using one of these methods:

-- Press Ctrl-C from the terminal where you invoked Electric Make, or - Use ElectricAccelerator's web interface, or - Use cmtool-see the cmtool Reference Guide at http://docs.electric-cloud.com/accelerator doc/AcceleratorIndex.html.
+- Press Ctrl-C from the terminal where you invoked Electric Make - · Use ElectricAccelerator's web interface - Use cmtool-see the cmtool Reference Guide at http://docs.electric-cloud.com/accelerator_doc/AcceleratorIndex.html.

 Cluster Manager terminates builds that seem to be hung.
-If Cluster Manager does not receive a request from eMake for 60 seconds, it considers the build hung and the build will be terminated.
+If the Cluster Manager does not receive a request from eMake for 60 seconds, it considers the build to be hung and terminates it.